Bhuvaneswarimaala-02/Purchase-Intent-Prediction-BigData/README.md

 ## 🚀 Deployment (Work In Progress)

-The model will soon be integrated into a Streamlit-based web app for interactive user prediction.
+The model will soon be integrated into a web app for interactive user prediction.

 ---